 Coffee beans and roasts come in many different colours and shades of brown.
 Italian, Spanish and French roasts all tend to be a darker brown, as they are longer, richer roasts.
 Generally speaking, the darker the colour, the more roasted the coffee.
 Coffee roasts should never be black, however – this means they are burned and can’t be used to brew coffee.

 The Chateau Rouge Italian Barista blend coffee is made by an Italian family who have been blending coffee for five generations – people who are truly passionate about the quality of their coffee.
 We believe this rubs off on the coffee and is why (in our humble opinion!) it tastes so good!
+Read one of our customers detail review here.

 We’re also passionate about giving something back to our growing communities.
 That’s why we support Weforest.org with every purchase of Chateau Rouge products, providing vital support and amenities for the lives of growers and their families.